Craig Melvin

-Craig Delano Melvin (born May 20, 1979) is an American broadcast journalist and anchor at NBC News and MSNBC.
+Craig Delano Melvin (born May 20, 1979) is an American broadcast journalist and anchor at NBC News.
 From August 2018 until January 2025, he was a news anchor on NBC's Today, in October 2018, a co-host of Today Third Hour before being made permanent host in January 2019, and in January 2025, he became a co-anchor for the first and second hours of Today.
 Melvin also serves as a fill-in & substitute anchor for the NBC Nightly News.

 Early life

 Craig Delano Melvin was born on May 20, 1979, in Columbia, South Carolina, to Lawrence and Betty Melvin.
-He has a younger brother, Ryan Melvin, and an older half-brother, Rev. Lawrence Meadows, who died from colon cancer on December 9, 2020 at the age of 43.
+He has a younger brother, Ryan Melvin, and an older half-brother, Rev. Lawrence Meadows, who died of colon cancer on December 9, 2020 at the age of 43.

 In 1996, he was elected as the first African-American president of Key Club International.
 In 2001, he received a Bachelor of Arts degree in government from Wofford College.
 He is a member of Kappa Sigma fraternity and also served as a senior counselor for South Carolina's Palmetto Boys State program.